fbpx

 Supervised Residential Detox Centre

-When an individual with an addiction makes the difficult and courageous decision to seek help, in many cases they are not able to immediately enter into a addiction rehab program.
-There is an essential first step: withdrawal.
+When an individual with an addiction makes the difficult and courageous decision to seek help, in many cases they are not able to immediately enter into an addiction rehab program.
+There is an essential first step: withdrawal management.

 The problem is that withdrawal symptoms can range from uncomfortable to life-threatening, and people who attempt this stage without help are at higher risk of relapse.
-With proper medical supervision, withdrawal symptoms can be managed, and the addict can be kept safe.
+With proper medical supervision, withdrawal symptoms can be managed, and the individual can be kept safe.
+Our comprehensive treatment centre in Mallorytown, Ontario, can help!

 CALL OUR TOLL-FREE HELPLINE NOW AT 1-855-929-4045 or SEND US A MESSAGE